coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/user-switching/readme.txt

 [I am accepting sponsorships via the GitHub Sponsors program](https://github.com/sponsors/johnbillion) and any support you can give will help me maintain this plugin and keep it free for everyone.
 ## Changelog ##

+### 1.11.2 (27 February 2026) ###

+* Fixes an expired nonce on the switch back link after the user session is destroyed
+* Fixes a potential undefined cookie constant warning in the wp_die handler

 ### 1.11.1 (4 December 2025) ###

 * Confirms support for WordPress 6.9